The women of Warcraft have long had a defining impact on its storied history.

 Vereesa Windrunner, Ranger General of the Silver Covenant

 Vereesa also created the Silver Covenant, a group of high elves that rejected the blood elves joining the Kirin Tor.
 She chose the title Ranger General of the Silver Covenant for herself, which was a nod to the Silvermoon position.
 When the Horde’s actions led to the death of her husband during World of Warcraft: Mists of Pandaria, Vereesa chose to purge Dalaran of the blood elves alongside Jaina Proudmoore.
-She, more than even Alleria, has fought viciously for the Alliance for a large portion of her life.
+Vereesa has fought viciously for the Alliance for a large portion of her life, more so than even Alleria.
 Though Vereesa has not been on the frontlines recently, she stands ready should the High King of the Alliance.

 Women of War…craft

 World of Warcraft’s story is a significant reason so many have loved this game for years.
 The lore surrounding the world of Azeroth and the incredible characters of the MMORPG is nearly unrivaled.
 These wonderful characters make the game and its story truly immersive for its players.
 This tribute honors a handful of the women of the World of Warcraft, as each one has contributed to the ever-growing story in their own way.
 In many ways, the world of Warcraft would not exist without them.
 Whatever their race or faction, they are icons and definitive examples of what women everywhere are capable of.

 For a more in-depth look at the trials and tribulations of Sylvanas Windrunner, follow the link provided to read about the Banshee Queen.